vishalgadade01/Customized_Virtual_Database_management_System/README.md

-# Marvellous Database Management System
+# Customized Virtual Database Management System

 This project is a simple Virtual Database Management System (DBMS) implemented in Java for managing employee records.
 It supports various operations like inserting, deleting, and querying employee  data,  along  with  aggregate